ezrafree/helloworld/README.md

 ## Mac OS X Install Instructions

-The following were the commands I ran to install Java and Haskell.
+The following commands were used to install Java and Haskell on Mac OS X Sierra using Homebrew.
 Your mileage may vary.

+### Haskell

+    $ brew update
+    $ brew cask install haskell-platform
+    $ brew install ghc cabal-install
+    $ ghci --version

 ### Java